 Remember the Holocaust – Kristallnacht Commemoration at the Historic Civic Center Theater

-Congregation Beth Shalom is hosting a special presentation to commemorate Kristallnacht with special guest Clifford Lester on Thursday, Nov.
-8, 2018 at 6:30 p.m. at the Corona Historic Civic Center Theater, 815 W. Sixth St.
+The City of Corona, together with Congregation Beth Shalom, is hosting a special presentation to commemorate Kristallnacht with Holocaust survivor Dr. Jacob Eisenbach.
+The presentation will be held on Wednesday, November 13, 2019, beginning at 6:30 p.m. at the Corona Historic Civic Center Theater, located at 815 W. Sixth St.

 To learn more about this event, please contact David Severson at (714) 365-2131.